 Which wheels are best for driving in the snow?
 Naturally, we consulted the best car experts we know: the Zipcar fleet team.

 From Seattle to Boston, our fleet managers agreed that all-wheel drive (AWD) or 4-wheel drive (4WD) models are best.
 These cars can handle tougher conditions to keep you grounded.
 Never fear, Zipsters: you’re prepared for the season.
-New York has over 700 AWD Zipcars alone.
+New York has hundreds of AWD Zipcars alone.

 Handle snow-day errands with the sturdy, yet navigable Honda CR-V AWD or Ford Escape 4WD.
 Photos courtesy of Honda and Ford.

 When you’re looking to hit the road before, during, or after snowfall, these car models are safe bets.

 For city streets and highways alike, the Honda CR-V AWD offers Vehicle Stability Assist, which can help correct under- and oversteering.
 It’s spacious without feeling unwieldy, giving you firm weight on the road along with easy driving.

 If the snow is deep, look for a Ford Escape 4WD.
 Its height gives you more clearance over more inches.
 That should also help if you’re parking along a street that hasn’t been fully cleared.
 (Of course, Zipcar spots are shoveled out for you.
 We got your back.)